95348953489345893524897/pvprepo/information/configresources.md

 ```

-Setting a +command to be ran using a normal alias does not work, so it has to be made into a +alias.\
+Setting a +command to be ran using a normal alias does not work, so it has to be made into a +alias.<br/>

-For example:\
+For example:<br/>
 ```
 alias examplename "+command"
 ```
-Does not work.\
+Does not work.<br/>
-So, the usual method of incrementing aliases would also not work:\
+So, the usual method of incrementing aliases would also not work:<br/>
 ```
 alias 	"run1"		"alias run run2; +command"
 ```
-Does not work properly\
+Does not work properly<br/>
 ```
 alias +run1 "alias +run +run2; +command"
 ```
 ```
 alias +run1 "alias +run +run2; -command
 ```
-Does work as long as the second line also exists\
+Does work as long as the second line also exists<br/>

 # Pseudorandomization of increments (2 increment aliases working together)
-TF2 Random Script Maker - https://codepen.io/ytythythtyhytjtyjytjytj/pen/bxMrjy\
+TF2 Random Script Maker - https://codepen.io/ytythythtyhytjtyjytjytj/pen/bxMrjy<br/>
-Randomization of the incrementing is not possible, but pseudorandomization can be done by binding a ticker to a different key than the main increment.\
+Randomization of the incrementing is not possible, but pseudorandomization can be done by binding a ticker to a different key than the main increment.<br/>
 ```
 // Main increment alias
 alias run_1 "say taco; run_tick"